MarsUniversity/ece387-robotics/website/block_4_mobile_robotics/lab/lab4.md

 		print('All done ... exiting :)')
 ```

+When you have this working, show your instructor.

-## Task 2: Read Sensors in Real-Time
+## [25 pts] Task 2: Read Sensors in Real-Time

 Now we are not going to command the robot to move anymore, but we are going to
 read the sensors.
 With the robot standing completely still, read the light bumper